 |BSBMGT617||Develop and implement a business plan||elective|

 The course is delivered over 72 weeks consisting of 60 weeks tuition and 12 weeks of holidays.
 Students will participate in nominal(supervised) activities for a total of 1200 hours at 20 hours per week.
 Tuition is split over six 10-week study periods and 12 weeks of holidays in split over5 terms breaks.

-Classes are scheduled for 20 hours of face to face delivery per week consisting of 8 hours per day for 2 days and 4 hours supervised study.
-Supervised study sessions provide additional support from trainers.
-In addition, students are expected to undertake 10 hours of unsupervised independent study and assessment outside of scheduled class time per week.
-Please refer to the course delivery schedule for further details.
+Classes are scheduled for 20 hours of face to face delivery per week consisting of 8 hours per day for 2 days and one day for 4 hours per week.
+Supervised study sessions give students the opportunity to get additional support from their trainer.
+In addition, students are expected to undertake 6 hours unsupervised independent study and assessment outside of scheduled class time per week.
+Please refer to the course delivery schedule for further details